TolgaBerger/Client_Ordering_Inventory/README.md

 Automatic analysis = have a sheet that includes stats and automatic analysis for ordering.
 Average monthly consumption, to estimate when inventory needs to be re-ordered.
 Automatic invoicing generation into a pdf-file that can be sent to clients, automatic email function is considered.

+Uses a combination of VBA Macros and Excel-Formulas to perform functions